 Along with the bustling cities of Jaipur and Udaipur, Jodhpur is a must for anyone planning a tour of India’s Rajasthan region.
 Nestled on the fringes of the Thar Desert, Jodhpur is also known as the ‘Blue City’ and well, with the sea of blue houses scattered around the majestic Mehrangarh Fort, it’s not hard to see why!

-The majority of our guests would depart from Jodhpur after breakfast to their next destination.
-Should you have a bit more time to spend in the Blue City, however, we’d recommend heading out to the sandy outskirts of Jodhpur by Jeep.
+The majority of our guests depart from Jodhpur after breakfast to their next destination.
+If you have a bit more time to spend in the Blue City, we recommend heading out to the sandy outskirts of Jodhpur by Jeep.
 The arid countryside south of Jodhpur is dotted with villages, their mud and thatch huts inhabited by the Bishnois and communities of potters and weavers.
 A tour of this area provides a memorable opportunity to observe the rhythm of daily life in these hamlets, experience the warm hospitality of the villagers, and see beautiful traditional crafts being practised.
 The highlight of the safari is the Bishnoi tribe.